It is time to change the narrative at The Village at Black Creek.

 Events bring us together to discover new ideas and explore different perspectives.

-• Talking Treaties: Be part of multi-arts workshops and learn about Toronto’s treaty history with Jumblies Theatre.
-Create miniature versions of important sites, animate them with visual arts and movement, then put it all together for an event in September.
-May to September.
+- Talking Treaties: Be part of multi-arts workshops and learn about Toronto’s treaty history with Jumblies Theatre.
+Create miniature versions of important sites, animate them with visual arts and movement, then put it all together for an event in October.
+Culminating event: Sunday, October 6, 4:00 p.m. to 6:00 p.m.

-• Relaxed Days: Relaxed Days provide spaces and activities welcoming to all visitors, including those on the autism spectrum, those with sensory or communication disorders, and everyone seeking a more relaxed visit.
+- Relaxed Days: Relaxed Days provide spaces and activities welcoming to all visitors, including those on the autism spectrum, those with sensory or communication disorders, and everyone seeking a more relaxed visit.
 Created in partnership with Grandview Kids, Surrey Place, and SAAAC Autism Centre.
-Summer and Fall.
+Summer and Fall, 2024.

 Changing the Narrative through Exhibits & Installations